agyadnkr/coding-challenges/coding/challenge-5.md

 Note:
 1. Operations are executed sequentially without considering mathematical precedence,
-2. The command should be case-sensitive, meaning "add" or "suBStraCt" will be counted as 0.
+2. The command should be case-sensitive, meaning "add" or "suBStraCt" will be skipped.